Outside Evaluation of Our CSR

 Expectations for the advancement of DENSO’s initiatives as a global company

 - As for the value creation process that helps realize the Company’s long-term policy, DENSO needs to consider the state of social infrastructure and automobiles by taking into account forecasts for population compositions and social and economic conditions in the near future if it wishes to fulfill the ideas of “offering the freedom and joy of movement to all people” and “being eco-friendly and providing people with comfort,” which it adopted under its long-term policy.
 These considerations are also crucial for realizing the sustainable growth of both the Company and society as a whole.
 In particular, I would like to see DENSO actively make proposals for guaranteeing accessibility for aging populations, a trend that is occurring in Japan and worldwide, as well as for realizing mobility without the use of fossil fuels.

-For instance, Mr. Kawakita shared with us his belief that we should remain proactive in making proposals within our business activities for the creation of sustainable mobility for society.
+For instance, Mr. Kawakita shared with us his belief that we should remain proactive in our business activities for the creation of sustainable mobility for society.
 He also stated that we should create a platform that allows all people to participate in our social contribution activities, not just our employees.
-I understand that the common message within these opinions is the need for DENSO to become a leader in the resolution of social issues.
-I also fully comprehend Mr. Kawakita’s expectations that we promote more effective activities while soliciting the participation of society at large in these activities.
-While a small section of the Company has been carrying out these kinds of activities that involve the industry and society as a whole, we will work to expand such activities while keeping in mind the idea of collaborating with society to bring about positive change.
+I understand that the common message within these opinions is the need for DENSO to become a leader in the resolution of social issues by forming connections between the Company and local communities.